manassaloi/manassaloi.github.io/_posts/2025-07-19-openevidence-info-overload-playbook.markdown

 The best vertical AI software will win by controlling data that the horizontal LLM foundational model giants can’t touch, and when the field punishes outdated information.

-If you are scouting for vertical AI opportunities try to nail proprietary hard to find data that you can lock down through exclusive license, focus on retrieval quality and the domain specific UX by seamlessly integrating into your users’ daily workflow.
+If you are scouting for vertical AI opportunities, you need to secure proprietary data through exclusive licenses, prioritize retrieval quality, and focus on domain-specific UX by integrating seamlessly into your users’ daily workflow like OpenEvidence did.